anton-saienko/cryptowatcher/README.md

 ### Key features:
 ```
-- All your favorite coins are stored in LocalStorage, so there is no need to pick them again next time.
+- All your favorite coins are stored in LocalStorage, so there is no need to pick them again next time;
-- You can easily filter your coins using the "filter" field
+- You can easily filter your coins using the "filter" field;
 - All your coins are updating in real time.
 That means that all coins that are not selected are still updating behind the scenes.
-By selecting them, you will see all the changes on the chart.
+By selecting them, you will see all the changes on the chart;
 - All prices stored in VUEX store.
 ```